-Taos Ski Valley offers plenty of terrain for all ability levels with 49% of its vast terrain designated beginner and intermediate to the legendary Taos steeps.
+Taos Ski Valley offers plenty of terrain for all ability levels with 49% of its vast terrain designated beginner and intermediate runs.
+Expert skiers and snowboarders will love the legendary Taos steeps.
 Take the Kachina Chair Lift to a dazzling 12,450 feet (the nation’s 4th highest lift-served summit), hike to powder stashes, or bang the moguls—it’s all here and waiting!

 Taos Ski Valley, has all kinds of activities for families and teens.
 Mountain vacations have always been a family affair here, so TSV makes it easy to introduce your children to snowsports while ensuring you have a great time too.

 A series of unique children’s programs, led by specially trained instructors and housed in a state-of-the-art facility gets your kids safely on the snow and building confidence that they will take with them for life.
 Your kids will find their “home base” in the Rio Hondo Learning Center very comfortable, fun and filled with new friends to make.
 Children even have their own miniatured-sized slope area that offers kids a learning space with pint-sized lifts, special terrain and equipment shop.
 Fantastic confidence building for the little ones.